tanvik7072/OptiClave/README.md

 ## Printing
 The STL files for OptiClave can be found in this repository.

-We recommend the use of SLA printing with a specific type of autoclavble resin, explained further below.
+We recommend the use of SLA printing with a specific type of autoclavable resin, explained further below.

 Using other types of 3D printing or materials may cause damage during autoclaving.